ome/infrastructure/ansible/README.md

 Core roles can be found under the [openmicroscopy](https://galaxy.ansible.com/openmicroscopy/) account on Galaxy and are versioned using [Semantic Versioning](http://semver.org/).
-Roles which version is below 1.0.0 should be considered in development.
+Roles whose version is below 1.0.0 should be considered in development.

 ![Ansible Galaxy openmicroscopy](../docs/ansible/galaxy_openmicroscopy.png  "Ansible Galaxy: openmicroscopy roles")